acronis/ui-component-library/packages/documentation/components/radio/radio.doc.md

 ---
-title: Acv Radio component
+title: ACV Radio component
 lang: en-US
 editLink: true
 ---

-# Acv Radio
+# ACV Radio

 Radio button allows to select one option from a set.
 Used in cases where a list of two or more parameters is mutually exclusive,